 Once a year, drain, flush and refill the cooling system with new coolant.
-To drain the system, open the radiator drain and the cylinder block drain on the left side of engine.
+To drain the system, open the radiator coolant drain and the cylinder block drain on the the rear (non-service access) side of engine.
 See Figure 6.